abdelzaki/notes/devops/notes_kubernetes.md

     - kubectl logs pod_name
         - show the logging of the pods

     - kubectl apply -f file.yaml
         - execute what is written in this file

+    - kubectl apply -f .
+        - apply to every file

+    - kubectl describe service/pod name_of_respurce

     - kubectl explain resources_type
         - would show us how to write yaml